annitya/roc-completion/readme.md

 Did autocomplete mess up your config?
 Make sure there is no syntax-errors before you attempt autocomplete.
 If there are, the completion will hit all the branches of your ugly config-tree, and come out wrong.

+html.head.htmlAttributes refuses to be formatted properly.

 In progress
 -----------
 - Release 1.0.2
-- html.head.htmlAttributes refuses to be formatted properly.

 Next version
 ------------